Wildfire Prevention: Preparing Your Property

 With increasing numbers of people living in the wildland-urban interface, where homes lie near and within wild areas, the risk also has increased dramatically for destruction of property during wildfire season.
 What can homeowners do to mitigate that risk?

-Last week, we offered some tips on how to build or retrofit your home to be fire-resistant.
-Here, we’d like to offer some additional tips addressing what you can do to prepare your property for a wildfire and add extra lines of defense.
+Here are some tips regarding some steps you can take to help prepare your property for a wildfire and add extra lines of defense.

 Determine Your Risk Level